- Home to DLR

 An individual holding an active license in a substantially equivalent jurisdiction (meaning the individual CPA qualifications are substantially equivalent to the requirements in South Dakota) may provide services in South Dakota or for South Dakota clients with no fee or notification to the Board.

-If the service being provided is any audit or other engagement to be performed in accordance with Statements on Auditing Standards (SAS), any examination of prospective financial information to be performed in accordance with Statements on Standards for Attestation Engagements (SSAE), or any engagement to be performed in accordance with the Auditing Standards of the Public Company Accounting Oversight Board (PCAOB), then the individual must do so through an issued South Dakota firm permit and must be listed on the firm permit.
+If the service being provided is any audit or other engagement to be performed in accordance with Statements on Auditing Standards (SAS), any examination of prospective financial information to be performed in accordance with Statements on Standards for Attestation Engagements (SSAE), or any engagement to be performed in accordance with the Auditing Standards of the Public Company Accounting Oversight Board (PCAOB), then the individual must do so through an issued South Dakota firm permit.

 Mobility for Firms in South Dakota